Study Abroad in Canterbury

 Canterbury Christ Church University (CCCU) is an accredited British institution located in the heart of beautiful and historic Canterbury in England.
 Students from more than 80 countries study in Canterbury each semester and enjoy the friendly environment and excellent support services provided by CCCU.

 - Study in Canterbury and earn credit at STLCC

 - Live with a British host family or choose university housing for a slightly higher cost

 - Learn and experience the history and culture of England through exciting field trips such as the Tower of London, Parliament, Oxford, Hastings, Bath, Stonehenge, Leeds Castle, the White Cliffs of Dover, and more.

 While this program has been designed for St. Louis Community College students, any person meeting the eligibility requirements may apply.

 - Completed at least 12 college credit hours

 - Minimum GPA 2.75

 - C or better in College Composition I

-Homestay—living with a British family
+Homestay—living with a British family or optional university housing

 In Canterbury, students take four courses taught by British professors in the British style.
 Two courses are designed by CCCU faculty exclusively for American students and two courses are regular CCCU offerings.